xavizus/mockdata_generator/SRS.md

 ![An image of the process of generating data](./images/Generate_data_process.png)

 ## 2.3 Intended users
-The application is inteded for developers and testers that need mockdata.
+The application is inteded for developers and testers that need a large amount of mockdata.

 ## 2.4 Constraints
 Because tha application will run as a back-end and front-end application, an internet connection will be needed, though it will be able to run it all on one single machine.